frankniujc/gridloc_probe/README.md

 ## Plots and Results

 The plots and results used in the paper is available at https://doi.org/10.5683/SP3/PCZHN4.
+This Dataverse repository should contain the following files:
-- `gridloc_checkpoints.zip`[1.8GB] contains all the probe model checkpoints and training logs.
+- [`gridloc_checkpoints.zip`](https://borealisdata.ca/file.xhtml?fileId=375861&version=1.0)[1.8GB] contains all the probe model checkpoints and training logs.

 The heat map visualisation of the layer performance probing result of Jawahar et al. (2019) (figure 2 of the paper), and the architecture of GirdLoc (figure 3 of the paper) are available at [`plots/others`](plots/others).